mirror/dd-wrt/src/router/rsync/rsync.1.md

     >     rsync -aiv {-M,}--debug=del2 src/ dest/

-0.  `--msgs2stderr`
+0.  `--stderr=errors|all|client`

-    This option changes rsync to send all its output directly to stderr rather than to send messages to the client side via the protocol.
-The protocol allows rsync to output normal messages via stdout and errors via stderr, but it can delay messages behind a slew of data.
+    This option controls which processes output to stderr and if info messages are also changed to stderr.
+The mode strings can be abbreviated, so feel free to use a single letter value.
+The 3 possible choices are:

-    One case where this is helpful is when sending really large files, since errors that happen on a remote receiver tend to get delayed until after the file's data is fully sent.
-It is also helpful for debugging, since it helps to avoid overpopulating the protocol data with extra message data.
+    - `errors` - (the default) causes all the rsync processes to send an error directly to stderr, even if the process is on the remote side of the transfer.
+Info messages are sent to the client side via the protocol stream.
+If stderr is not available (i.e. when directly connecting with a daemon via a socket) errors fall back to being sent via the protocol stream.

-    The option does not affect the remote side of a transfer without using `--remote-option`, e.g. `-M--msgs2stderr` or `{-M,}--msgs2stderr`.
+    - `all` - causes all rsync messages (info and error) to get written directly to stderr from all (possible) processes.
+This causes stderr to become line-buffered (instead of raw) and eliminates the ability to divide up the info and error messages by file handle.
+For those doing debugging or using several levels of verbosity, this option can help to avoid clogging up the transfer stream (which should prevent any chance of a deadlock bug hanging things up).
+It also enables the outputting of some I/O related debug messages.

-    Also keep in mind that connecting to a normal (non-remote-shell) daemon does not have a stderr channel to send messages back to the client side, so a modern rsync only allows the option on a remote-shell-run daemon.
+    - `client` - causes all rsync messages to be sent to the client side via the protocol stream.
+One client process outputs all messages, with errors on stderr and info messages on stdout.
+This **was** the default in older rsync versions, but can cause error delays when a lot of transfer data is ahead of the messages.
+If you're pushing files to an older rsync, you may want to use `--stderr=all` since that idiom has been around for several releases.

-    This option has the side-effect of making stderr output get line-buffered so that the merging of the output of 3 programs happens in a more readable manner.
+    This option was added in rsync 3.2.3.
+This version also began the forwarding of a non-default setting to the remote side, though rsync uses the backward-compatible options `--msgs2stderr` and `--no-msgs2stderr` to represent the `all` and `client` settings, respectively.
+A newer rsync will continue to accept these older option names to maintain compatibility.

 0.  `--quiet`, `-q`